E-government: Azerbaijan

 The "e-government" framework was established in accordance with the "National Strategy on Information-Communication Technologies in the Development of the Republic of Azerbaijan (2003–2012)" and implemented in the framework of the "E-Azerbaijan" Program.
 The project is aimed to increase the convenience and efficiency of the activity of state agencies, simplify interactions between population, businesses, and government agencies, contribute to creating new citizen-official relations framework and ensure transparency and free flow of information.

 The main components of the e-government infrastructure are integrated network infrastructure for state bodies, e-government portal, e-government gateway, State register of information resources and systems, e-signature, e-document circulation and e-government data center (under preparation).

-State portal www.e-gov.az was established to facilitate citizens in benefiting from e-services provided by government agencies on a "single window" principle with the combination of services.
+State portal www.e-gov.az was established to facilitate citizens in benefiting from e-services provided by government agencies on a "single-window" principle with the combination of services.
 Through e-government portal, citizens can use more than 140 e-services of 27 state agencies.
 Besides, a gateway between government agencies was established to ensure the mutual exchange of information, and most state agencies are connected to this infrastructure.
 The gateway allows users to efficiently use the existing government information systems and safe contact between them, issuing requests and rendering e-services, liberates citizens from providing same information or documents which are already available in information databases.

-On 14 March 2018, it was launched E-government Development Center.
-It is a public legal entity that is subordinated to State Agency for Public Service and Social Innovations under the President of the Republic of Azerbaijan.
+On 14 March 2018, it launched the E-government Development Center.
+It is a public legal entity that is subordinated to State Agency for Public Service and Social Innovations under the president of the Republic of Azerbaijan.
 The service tries to utilize digital technologies, establish e-government to make state services operate more efficiently, ensure public services availability, and improve the living standards of the citizens of the country.
-It is government-to-citizen type of e-governance.
+It is a government-to-citizen type of e-governance.

 Bangladesh

-The eGovernment web portal has been developed to provide more convenient access to various government services and information through one window.
+The e-government web portal has been developed to provide more convenient access to various government services and information through one window.
 Services can now be delivered to people at their convenience, and more importantly, now have a lot more weight on transparency and accountability of public services.

 China

 According to State-owned Assets Supervision and Administration Commission of the State Council (国务院国有资产监督管理委员会) of Fujian Province, digital Transformation was firstly proposed by IBM in 2012, which enhances the application of digital technology to reshape customer value propositions and emphasizes the customer interaction and collaboration.

-And Chinese government has added “Digital Economy” to its Government Work Report (政府工作报告) for four consecutive years from 2017, and proposed in the 14th Five-Year Plan to outline the “Use digital transformation to drive changes in production methods, lifestyles and governance methods as a whole”.
-Furthermore, Digital Transformation has been elevated to a national strategy from enterprise (organization) level.
+The Chinese government has added "Digital Economy" to its "Government Work Report" (政府工作报告) for four consecutive years from 2017, and proposed in the 14th Five-Year Plan to outline the "Use digital transformation to drive changes in production methods, lifestyles and governance methods as a whole".

+Furthermore, digital transformation has been elevated to a national strategy from enterprise (organization) level.

-Chinese government also has its official website for eGovernment is eGovernment.gov.cn, and maintained by Central Party School of the Chinese Communist Party (中共中央党校) or National Academy of Governance (国家行政学院)(these two names are for one institute but with two different names).
+The Chinese government's official website for e-government is eGovernment.gov.cn, maintained by Central Party School of the Chinese Communist Party (中共中央党校) or National Academy of Governance (国家行政学院; these are different names for one institute).